42 Holocaust and World War II Children’s Books

 ages 10+

-Holocaust survivor stories like these MUST be told.
+Survivor stories of the Holocaust like these MUST be told.
 Because these six children were ordinary kids who experienced the hardest things a child could face…being torn from their homes, separated from family, captured as a prisoner, and/or forced to hide.
-Graphic storytelling with unique artwork supports the clear, compelling narratives that will stay with you.
-It’s pretty sad to witness the tragedies in these children’s lives.
-Powerful, emotional, and deeply disturbing, we are left with a sense of loss, even though the kids survived.
+Graphic novel storytelling with unique artwork supports the clear, compellingtrue story narratives that will profoundly move you as you witness the tragedies in these children’s lives.
+Powerful, emotional, and deeply disturbing, we are left with feelings of loss and grief.

 The Book Thief by Marcus Zusak